 There is an element of this topic that students need to be aware of, which is that of beta blockers.
 While touched upon in the final article linked above, I would also point to these two short articles as places to continue the discussion:

 And for a longer, but optional read I would suggest the article on beta blockers linked from the “Beta Blockers or the Inner Game” article above and also from this Random Monday article by Bruce Hembd, noting also his personal comments there on the topic:

-Speaking of reasons to feel anxious, one big one is if your lips feel bad.
+Speaking of reasons to feel anxious, one would be feeling unprepared but another big reason to feel mental pressure is if your lips feel bad.
 So our final topic of the semester is a very brief look at the care of the lip.
 The most common “ailment” we face as horn players is chapped lips.
 Thus, a note of caution on lip balms is in order, drawn from text that used to be a part of my Horn Articles Online website.

 I have no problems with lip balms in general, but try to only use very mild ones, at least on an extended basis.
 There are three main active ingredients in the stronger lip balms–Camphor, Menthol, and Phenol.
 Camphor and Menthol are basically harmless, but Phenol is actually a skin irritant.
 Phenol is put in the medication to help remove the old, dry skin found on very chapped lips.
 To use this kind of medication for a short time when you have very dry, chapped lips may be beneficial, but to use Phenol on a long term basis is not good.